- Instructions for Form 1040NR-EZ - Introductory Material

 Days you are an exempt individual (defined next).

-For these purposes, an exempt individual is generally an individual who is a:
+For purposes of the substantial presence test, an exempt individual is generally an individual who is a:

 Alien individuals with "Q" visas are treated as either students, teachers, or trainees and, as such, are exempt individuals for purposes of the substantial presence test if they otherwise qualify.
 "Q" visas are issued to aliens participating in certain international cultural exchange programs.